futureversecom/sdk-unity-asset-register/README.md

 ![image](https://github.com/user-attachments/assets/8f39e359-59f0-4d83-8cc5-00ef9e4db993)

+Note that on MonoClient, you can set the environment to either `Staging` or `Production`.
+This affects the endpoint that the GraphQL requests are sent to.
 To complete the test, you can use

 * Collection ID: `11155111:evm:0x85225575aae6e8275e3d2be9e86268f916f3e2be`
 * Token ID: `400`